Cleantech: the green revolution transforming the economy and preparing for the future

 What are cleantechs and why is there so much talk about them?

-The different cleantech categories 🛠️
+The different categories of cleantech 🛠️

 1. Renewable energies: harnessing the power of nature

 We're all familiar with the big stars of green energies: solar, wind and hydroelectric.
 These solutions enable us to produce electricity without CO2 emissions.
-Investment in these technologies is exploding, and with good reason: according to IRENA (International Renewable Energy Agency), by 2050, 90% of the world's electricity could be generated by renewable energies.
+Investment in these technologies is exploding, and for good reason: according to IRENA (International Renewable Energy Agency), by 2050, 90% of the world's electricity could be generated by renewable energies.

 2. Energy efficiency: consume better, not more

-Rising momentum: the reasons behind a global craze
+The rise of cleantech: the reasons behind a worldwide craze

 1. The climate emergency and regulatory pressure